Country Guide - VAT in Spain

 Penalties for Failure to File Tax Return

-Taxpayers who file their VAT returns after the deadline may incur higher costs than if they had submitted the return on time.
+Taxpayers who file their VAT returns after the deadline may incur higher costs than those who submit the return on time.
 The Tax Authority may impose fines if taxpayers fail to comply with VAT regulations in Spain.

 The additional costs, amount, and processing method depend mainly on whether the return was filed late without a prior request from the Tax Agency or after an explicit request from the Tax Authority.